Ocean View Amusement Park

-Ocean View Amusement Park was an amusement park at the end of Granby Street at Ocean View Avenue in Norfolk, Virginia, USA, opened on April 13, 1957 and operated by Jack L. Greenspoon and Dudley Cooper.
-The amusement park and its wooden coaster, the Rocket, appeared in the 1977 movie Rollercoaster but closed on September 4, 1978.
+Ocean View Amusement Park was an amusement park at the end of Granby Street at Ocean View Avenue in Norfolk, Virginia, USA, opened in 1905 and operated by Jack L. Greenspoon and Dudley Cooper.
+The amusement park and its wooden coaster, the Rocket, appeared in the 1977 movie Rollercoaster but closed on 4 September 1978.
 The Rocket was destroyed as part of the making of the television program The Death of Ocean View Park in 1979.

 The amusement park had five coasters, including the Southern Belle, Leap the Dips, Figure Seven and the Rocket.
 The history of the park is described at the Ocean View Station Museum in Norfolk, Virginia.

 Vintage features and attractions

 The dance hall

 In the park's heyday, the dance hall was a place for young singles and couples to meet and socialize.
 At the west end, outside of the Promenade, it featured live bands and a large wooden floor for dancing.
 During the 1960s, it fell into disuse and was closed down.